 An overhead photo of several turkish lentil patties with lettuce and lemon wedges on a serving platter next to a kitchen towel.

-These lentil patties are very popular in my homeland of Turkey are a great example of naturally wholesome and delicious plant-based Turkish food.
-They are good value and fantastic to prepare ahead, great for entertaining.
-We traditionally serve them at room temperature, wrapped in lettuce leaves with a squeeze of lemon juice or a drizzle of pomegranate molasses, which adds a delicious tang to the patties.
+These soft lentil "meat"balls are very popular in my homeland of Turkey, and a great example of naturally wholesome and delicious plant-based food.
+We traditionally serve them at room temperature, wrapped in lettuce leaves with a squeeze of lemon juice or a drizzle of pomegranate molasses, which adds a delicious tang.

 Prep – 20 minutes